Cranio Facial Therapy Academy 2

 CRAFTA - 2b

-The CRAFTA-2b course, also known as the "Clinical Management of Temporomandibular & Craniofacial Dysfunctions and Pain,"is a continuation of the CRAFTA-2a course.
-The course includes an update on pain mapping and functional differentiation of TMD, Including specific manual provocation tests.
+The CRAFTA-2b course, also known as the "Clinical Management of Temporomandibular & Craniofacial Dysfunctions and Pain," continues the CRAFTA-2a course.
+It includes an update on pain mapping and functional differentiation of TMD, including specific manual provocation tests.

-Furthermore, students will expand their knowledge of facial paresis and learn more about specific consequences of altered cerebral processing including facial body disruption.
-Attention will be paid to the clinical classification of craniofacial neuropathies together and craniofacial pain management strategies.
+Furthermore, students will expand their knowledge of facial paresis and learn more about specific consequences of altered cerebral processing, including facial body disruption.
+Attention will be paid to the clinical classification of craniofacial neuropathies and craniofacial pain management strategies.

-This advanced level course also includes the assessment and management of the maxillofacial complex in adults but especially in children, including facial cranial techniques in combination with functional facial organ training.
+This advanced-level course also includes assessing and managing the maxillofacial complex in adults, but especially in children, including facial cranial techniques in combination with functional facial organ training.

-Throughout the course challenging case studies will be presented and hypotheses of pain mechanisms and clinical reasoning strategies will be explored in group activities.
+Challenging case studies will be presented throughout the course and hypotheses of pain mechanisms and clinical reasoning strategies will be explored in group activities.

-The CRAFTA-2a & 2b courses are sections of the European CRAFTA Foundations course.
-Initial payment is for the entire CRAFTA-2 course (Parts a & b).
+The CRAFTA-2a and 2b courses are sections of the European CRAFTA Foundations course.
+The initial payment is for the entire CRAFTA-2 course (Parts a and b).

 PREREQUISITE: Successful completion of the CRAFTA-2, Part I course.

-NOTE 1: You cannot register just for part b of the CRAFTA-2 Course.
+NOTE 1: You cannot register only for part b of the CRAFTA-2 Course.

 NOTE 2: As of May 2019, the course numbering of the CRAFTA course program has been updated.